Towards an Accessible, Noninvasive Micronutrient Status Assessment Method: A Comprehensive Review of Existing Techniques

-Dietary guidelines for intake vary across organizations and countries and are based on factors such as age and sex.
+Dietary guidelines for intake vary across organizations and countries, and are based on factors such as age and sex.
 These guidelines are not standardized due to the individualized nature of micronutrient metabolism, the diversity of micronutrients, their interactions, and the specific values at which they are needed.
-In the US, dietary reference intakes are used, mostly utilizing the Recommended Dietary Allowance (RDA).
+The US, for example, utilizes dietary reference intervals such as the Recommended Dietary Allowance (RDA) \cite{national_institutes_of_health_nutrient_nodate}.
 The RDA represents the average daily level of intake sufficient to meet the nutrient requirements of 97-98\% of healthy individuals.
-The National Institutes of Health also defines terms to describe intake levels, such as an Upper Limit (UL), highlighting the potential for excess intake \cite{national_institutes_of_health_nutrient_nodate}.
-In cases where there is insufficient evidence to establish these guidelines, there exists the more general term, Adequate Intake, further emphasizing the uncertainty surrounding the appropriate levels of micronutrients in diet.
+The US National Institutes of Health (NIH) also defines terms to describe intake levels, such as an Upper Limit (UL), highlighting the potential for excess intake.
+In cases where there is insufficient evidence to establish these guidelines, there exists the more general term, Adequate Intake, which establishes a lower bound of nutritional intake necessary to meet a healthy nutritional state within a population \cite{institute_of_medicine_us_subcommittee_on_interpretation_and_uses_of_dietary_reference_intakes_using_2000}.
+For example, Adequate Intake for the nutrient biotin (vitamin B7) in human milk-fed infants is defined by the biotin content of human milk itself, because there is a lack of data available to scientifically determine an RDA for this population.
+Adequate Intake further emphasizes the uncertainty surrounding the appropriate levels of micronutrients in diet.

-Micronutrient status assessment usually relies on the combination of the analysis of micronutrient biomarkers in biofluids as well as the physiological symptoms presented by an imbalance.
-Micronutrient imbalances have well-documented physical symptoms, which provides opportunities to apply noninvasive methods to determine micronutrient status \cite{hummell_role_2022, mauldin_performing_2021, esper_utilization_2015, dibaise_hair_2019, radler_nutrient_2013}.
-These symptoms provide noninvasive insights into internal processes and help identify appropriate biomarkers for further testing.
-Micronutrient biomarkers are still debated, but can generally serve as a reliable gold standard for assessment methods \cite{elmadfa_developing_2014}.